pierrj/ecc_caller/README.md

 * samtools version 1.8
 * bedtools version 2.28.0
 * GNU parallel version 20180322
-* Picard tools version 2.9.0
+* Picard tools version 2.9.0 (with java version 1.8)

 ecc_caller contains Python scripts which were written in Python 3.7.4 and requires the following modules:
 * pandas version 0.25.1